GraceChenZhou/Mean-Cumulative-Count/README.md

 # Practice in R

 * Estimation: The **MY.MCC** function from MY_MCC.r utilizes the weighted approach introduced by Geskus (2011) to handle left-truncation."
+* Dr. Geskus confirmed the accuracy of the updated crprep2 function on May 29, 2025.
 * Visulaiztion: The at.risk function generates an at-risk table, and the mcc.plot function visulize MCC curves stratified by groups.

 **For more details, please refer to the [vignette_mcc.html](https://gracechenzhou.github.io/Mean-Cumulative-Count/)**